Goethe Plaque of the City of Frankfurt

-Goethe Plaque of the City of Frankfurt (Goethe-Plakette der Stadt Frankfurt am Main) is an award conferred by Frankfurt, Hesse, Germany and named after Johann Wolfgang von Goethe.
+Goethe Plaque of the City of Frankfurt (Goethe-Plakette der Stadt Frankfurt am Main) is an award conferred since 1932 by Frankfurt, Hesse, Germany and named after Johann Wolfgang von Goethe.
 The plaque was originally designed by sculptor Harold Winter.
 The plaque is awarded at irregular intervals to important poets, writers, artists, scientists and other personalities of the cultural life.